Generated regional Utah river scene for Yellowstone Creek planning; not an exact location photo

 If Yellowstone Creek is not ready, compare the Duchesne for a larger nearby freestone, the Green for a high-confidence tailwater day, or the Weber when a different Utah trout river fits the weather better.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check the current Utah DWR fishing guidebook and Fish Utah before fishing Yellowstone Creek or nearby water.
-Regulations, species rules, closures, and access details can vary by reach and year.
+Rules, species rules, closures, and access details can vary by reach and year.

 Burnt Mill Spring quadrangle context